 TrustScore Calculator

-Calculate how many 5-star reviews you need to reach your next rating target across Trustpilot, Google, G2, and more.
+Calculate how many 5-star reviews you need to reach your next rating target across Trustpilot, Google, G2, Capterra, and more.

-Calculate how many 5-star reviews you need to reach your next rating target across Trustpilot, Google, G2, and more.
+Calculate how many 5-star reviews you need to reach your next rating target across Trustpilot, Google, G2, Capterra, and more.

 Open CalculatorTurn your target score into a practical timeline with daily and weekly review pacing based on your deadline.

-Open PlannerUse the calculator for volume math and the planner for timeline execution.
+Use the calculator for volume math and the planner for timeline execution.
 Together, they turn score goals into an operational campaign model.

 Use this first when you need the review rating calculator answer: how many 5-star reviews are required for a specific target score at your current baseline.